Hexagram 50 · ䷱

 Yellow handles mean grasping the middle as substantial.

-The cauldron has rings of jade.
-Supreme good fortune.
-Nothing that would not further.
+The ting has rings of jade.
+Great good fortune.
+Nothing that would not act to further.

 Small Image